ORS-Consulting/ORS-openthermo/docs/Manual.md

 In this case only dischartge is considered in opposition to HydDown [@Andreasen2021].
 The continuity equation [@Eq:continuity] and the energy balance [@Eq:energybalance] combined with the equation of state are the key equations that shall be solved/integrated in order to calculate the change in temperature and pressure as a function of time.

-If the fluid inventory is a multi-phase mixture and the discharge is only sourced from one of the phases, a mole balance is also required in addition to the energy balance and mass balnce equations above. in order to account for the dynamical change in composition during the blowdown process.
+If the fluid inventory is a multi-phase mixture and the discharge is only sourced from one of the phases, a mole balance is also required in addition to the energy balance and mass balance equations above, in order to account for the dynamical change in composition during the blowdown process.
 For all components, $i$,  the following balance is made where the change in total moles of component $i$ in the fluid inventory is given by the rate of discharge of the component, which is related to the mole fraction in the vapour phase

 $$ \frac{dN_i}{dt} = \dot{N_i} = \frac{\dot{m}}{M} y_i $$

-In order to update the phase equilibrium i.e. account for flashing liquid (typically) or condensing gas, for each calculation step an UV-flash calculation is called with the current global composition.
+In order to update the phase equilibrium i.e. account for flashing liquid (typically) or condensing gas, for each calculation step a UV-flash calculation is called with the current global composition.
 This is under the assumption of full thermal and compositional equilibrium between gas and liquid.
-In the current state of the code the PT-flash calculation provided by *thermopack* is wrapped in code solving for prescribed specific internal energy and molar volume.
+In the current state of the code the PT-flash calculation provided by *thermopack* is wrapped inside a Flash object inspired by *thermo* solving for prescribed specific internal energy and molar volume.

 ## Flow devices {#sec:flow}
 ### Restriction Orifice (gasseous discharge)